actions-marketplace-validations/piartz_actions-version-scanning/README.md

 # AVS: Actions Version Scanner

 This action assists GitHub workflow mantainers into enumeration and update of GitHub Actions versioning.
 Referencing GitHub Actions versions by release tag or commit is considered a better practice than using branch or tag names: it allows consistency in your supply chain and avoids uncontrolled changes from external repositories.
+This tool provides an output of which actions are referred by commit hash, and which ones don't.

 ## Using the action